Raise your financial IQ.

 Get on the right path.

 We are partners with GreenPath Financial Wellness, a credit and financial counseling company that offers services and information free to Cornerstone members.
-They post excellent short articles on financial topics, such as Budgeting 101 or Financial Literacy for Kids.
+They also post excellent short articles on financial topics.

 We sponsor an annual $25,000 scholarship program that provides $1,000 scholarships to eligible college-bound high school seniors from public, private, and home schools.
 We participate in these community-based programs because we know it is critical that our youth establish responsible money management habits early in life.

 We also participate in Jump$tart, a non-profit organization comprised of individuals and organizations representing business, government, and education who have joined together to improve the personal financial literacy of Tennessee’s youth.